FloatinggOnion/FloatinggOnion/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on backend projects with Django REST Framework, and FastAPI
-- 🌱 I’m currently learning deep learning and embedded systems programming
+- 🌱 I’m currently learning deep learning and its applications
 - 👯 I’m looking to collaborate on fun challenging stuff
 - 💬 Ask me about backend development, and basically anything about tech.
 I love to learn
-- 📫 How to reach me: Email: jesseosems123@gmail.com | IG: @floatinggonion |
+- 📫 How to reach me: Email: jesseosems123@gmail.com | IG: @floatinggonion | X: @floatinggonion
 <!--
 - ⚡ Fun fact: ...
 - 🤔 I’m looking for help with ...